davidoury/docker-tutorial/README.md

 ## Building containers

-Clone this GitHub repository:
+Clone this GitHub repository with the command:
 ```
 $ git clone https://github.com/davidoury/docker-tutorial.git
 ```
-This command created a subdirectory `docker-tutorial` in your current directory.
+This command creates a subdirectory `docker-tutorial` in your current directory.
 Set your current directory to this subdirectory with:
 ```
 $ cd docker-tutorial